michael2012z/BitBible/markdown/KJV/files/Ps.md

 2. I will behave myself wisely in a perfect way.
 O when wilt thou come unto me?
 I will walk within my house with a perfect heart.

-3. I will set no wicked thing before mine eyes: I hate the work of them that turn aside; it shall not cleave to me.wicked…: Heb. thing of Belial
+3. I will set no wicked thing before mine eyes: I hate the work of them that turn aside; it shall not cleave to me.

 4. A froward heart shall depart from me: I will not know a wicked person.

 5. Whoso privily slandereth his neighbour, him will I cut off: him that hath an high look and a proud heart will not I suffer.

-6. Mine eyes shall be upon the faithful of the land, that they may dwell with me: he that walketh in a perfect way, he shall serve me.in a…: or, perfect in the way
+6. Mine eyes shall be upon the faithful of the land, that they may dwell with me: he that walketh in a perfect way, he shall serve me.

-7. He that worketh deceit shall not dwell within my house: he that telleth lies shall not tarry in my sight.shall not tarry: Heb. shall not be established
+7. He that worketh deceit shall not dwell within my house: he that telleth lies shall not tarry in my sight.

 8. I will early destroy all the wicked of the land; that I may cut off all wicked doers from the city of the Lord.

 ## Psalms 102

-1. A Prayer of the afflicted, when he is overwhelmed, and poureth out his complaint before the Lord.Hear my prayer, O Lord, and let my cry come unto thee.of: or, for
+1. A Prayer of the afflicted, when he is overwhelmed, and poureth out his complaint before the Lord.Hear my prayer, O Lord, and let my cry come unto thee.

 2. Hide not thy face from me in the day when I am in trouble; incline thine ear unto me: in the day when I call answer me speedily.

-3. For my days are consumed like smoke, and my bones are burned as an hearth.like…: or, (as some read) into smoke
+3. For my days are consumed like smoke, and my bones are burned as an hearth.

 4. My heart is smitten, and withered like grass; so that I forget to eat my bread.

-5. By reason of the voice of my groaning my bones cleave to my skin.skin: or, flesh
+5. By reason of the voice of my groaning my bones cleave to my skin.

 6. I am like a pelican of the wilderness: I am like an owl of the desert.